awandahl/auto-logging/eqsl/README.md

 The temporary file is removed after the upload process.

 ## Notable Features
-- The script can optionally include custom comments for each QSO.
+- [NOT YET WORKING PROPERLY] The script can optionally include custom comments for each QSO.
 - It handles duplicate entries by reporting them separately.
 - The script uses URL encoding to ensure special characters are properly transmitted.